The collecting, sharing and use of data to improve performance across voluntary organisations is on Knowledge and data sharing page.

 - CAF Research Programme Has Charity Trends website, with research and analysis of data on the sector.
 This includes: payroll giving, gift aid, income from central government and health authorities, trends in individual giving, local/community income.
 Free printed copies from CAF Research, phone 01732 520125, email: firstname.lastname@example.orgCAF does/supports various other research.
 Kings Hill, West Malling, Kent, ME19 4TA, phone 01732 520000.

-- Centre for Voluntary Sector Research at Sheffield Hallam University.
+- Voluntary Action Research Group at Sheffield Hallam University.
 Undertakes contract research for organisations.

 - Civil Exchange “is a think tank that exists to help government and the voluntary sector work better together”.